mmazzarolo/react-native-modal-datetime-picker/README.md

 </p>
 </details>

+### How can I allow picking only specific dates?

+You can't — [`@react-native-community/datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker) doesn't allow you to do so.
+That said, you can allow only "range" of dates by setting a minimum and maximum date.
+See below for more info.

 ### How can I set a minimum and/or maximum date?

 You can use the [`minimumDate`](https://github.com/react-native-datetimepicker/datetimepicker#minimumdate-optional) and [`maximumDate`](https://github.com/react-native-datetimepicker/datetimepicker#maximumdate-optional) props from [`@react-native-community/datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker).